 Before knocking, ask yourself:

-- Is my deadwood clearly lower?
+- Is my deadwood clearly lower than my opponent’s likely total?

-Gin Rummy Strategy Checklist
+👉 Quick-reference version: Gin Rummy Strategy Checklist

 Common Knocking Mistakes

-- Knocking immediately at 10 deadwood
+Knocking immediately at 10 deadwood

-- Ignoring opponent discard patterns
+Ignoring opponent discard patterns

-- Knocking without checking possible layoffs
+Knocking without checking your meld structure